Xon77/Live4Life/README.md

 The **spatial performance tool** *Live 4 Life*, which is in constant development under the Mac platform, aims to simplify the creation and control in real time of mass of spatialised sound objects on various kinds of loudspeaker configurations (particularly stereo, quadriphonic or octophonic setups, as well as domes of 16, 24 or 32 loudspeakers...).

 I have been developing in **SuperCollider** since 2011, "to play the place and the music at the same time".
+Currently, it is the only project I use to create and I hope to develop it during the rest of my life.

 <p align="center">